thomashaw/SecGen/modules/utilities/unix/container/docker/README.md

 }
 ```

 The name value and the `ensure` parameter are required.
 If you do not include the `driver` value, the default bridge is used.
-The Docker daemon must be configured for some networks and configuring the cluster store for the overlay network would be an example.
+The Docker daemon must be configured for some networks, and configuring the cluster store for the overlay network would be an example.

 To configure the cluster store, update the `docker` class in the manifest file: